How can we avoid inaction?

 - There are risks and costs to action.
 But they are far less than the long range risks of comfortable inaction.
 John F. Kennedy

 No matter where you are right now you have the opportunity to make a change, to create action (the simple act of doing) that will correct your path.
-SEE OUR DEFINE YOUR MISSION BLOG
+One change that could make a big difference is defining your mission, your overarching stretch goal that drives you forward.

 We are often guilty of knowing what needs to be done but something holds us back from creating change or solving our problems so we can progress.
 Maybe this is fear of the unknown or the lies we tell ourselves that we are too busy or that it's too risky.
 For the most part we choose (often unconsciously) to do nothing.